MexicanSocietyUoB/Seminars/assets/chairing_seminars/README.md

 # SOME SUGGESTIONS

 * set up the computer and check the speakers, slides, and access to videos.
-* make sure that the speakers share his/her presentation, abstract and short bio before the talk
+* make sure that the speakers share their presentation, abstract and short bio before the talk